Every day I wake up happy that one of my favorite websites, Wikipedia, is free, open, and well-supported. My wiki-timeline summarized:

 Today, I am still a student of Wikipedia.
 I use it dozens of times a day, and you'll see it cited throughout anything I write.
 I also continue to proudly host and administrate MediaWiki, though my extension-writing skills have languished.
 But this is mostly a story about building on Wikipedia: the story of Hatnote.

-Hatnote is an ongoing umbrella project organized around Wikipedia as a social and data platform.
-Or, as we like to put it, finding new perspectives on wiki life.
+Hatnote is a volunteer-run design studio, organized around Wikipedia as a social and data platform.
+In other words, we are dedicated to exploring new perspectives on wiki life.

-I realized, while everyone I met from the foundation was talented and well-intentioned, they simply did not have the resources to push the innovation envelope on Wikipedia.
+I realized, while everyone I met from the foundation was talented and well-intentioned, they simply did not have the resources to push Wikipedia's innovation envelope as far as it could go.
 This isn't meant as a controversy-inducing criticism of the WMF; Wikipedia and other Wikimedia projects have always relied much more on the community for regulation and development.
 To this point, look at the numbers:

 Compare this to other top 100 websites worldwide.
 I hate to put it in such economic terms, but Wikipedia's utility per capita, even counting community members, is off the charts.
-Besides, when it comes to innovation, is there even such a thing as "enough"?
+Besides, when it comes to innovation, education, and progress, is there even such a thing as "enough"?

 The reality is that the WMF is a nonprofit formed to steward these sites.
 They keep the servers up, keep the sites usable, and keep it all above board legally and financially.
 They're rightfully more focused on increasing accessibility, with campaigns and features like Wikipedia Zero and VisualEditor.
 Take all of that, add in community organization of chapters and various events, and it's not so surprising that Wikipedia doesn't keep up flashy appearances next to for-profit Silicon Valley neighbors.